Vietnam.vn - Nền tảng quảng bá Việt Nam

 tempImagelEXRi7.jpg

 On the same day, the Ho Chi Minh City Biotechnology Center signed a strategic cooperation agreement with the Institute of Life Sciences (Ho Chi Minh City University of Technology) and the Fisheries Research Institute II.
-The cooperation aims to form a network for research, incubation and commercialization of biotechnology.
+The cooperation aims to form a network for research, incubation, and commercialization of biotechnology.

 IMG_3229.jpg

-Delegates visiting the exhibition
+Delegates visit the exhibition.

 Source: https://www.sggp.org.vn/khu-cong-nghe-cao-tphcm-huong-den-mo-hinh-net-zero-dau-tien-tai-viet-nam-post820377.html